felipeat07/daltoolbox/README.md

 stars](https://img.shields.io/github/stars/cefet-rj-dal/dal?logo=Github)
 <!-- badges: end -->

 The goal of DAL Toolbox is to provide a series data analytics functions organized as a framework.
 It supports data preprocessing, classification, regression, clustering, and time series prediction functions.

 ## Installation

-You can install the development version of DAL Toolbox from [GitHub](https://github.com/) with:
+You can install the development version of dal from [GitHub](https://github.com/) with:

 ``` r